Israel–Syria relations: During Syrian civil war: 2011–2024

 In April 2019, Syria permitted the return of the remains of Zechariah Baumel to Israel in a Russian-brokered deal.
 In exchange, Israel released two Syrian prisoners as a "goodwill gesture" to Syria in January 2020.

 In January 2021, Syria denied reports of a Russia-mediated meeting at the Khmeimim Air Base between former IDF Chief of Staff Gadi Eisenkot and Syrian National Security Bureau head Ali Mamlouk.

 In February 2021, Israel took part in a Russian-brokered prisoner exchange with Syria, where Syria released an Israeli woman who had entered Syria in exchange for two Syrian shepherds who had entered Israel.
 According to the Times of Israel, there was more to this agreement than purely a prisoner exchange, but that these details had been redacted by an Israeli military censor on media coverage of the agreement.
 Subsequent foreign media reports revealed that Israel had supplied COVID-19 vaccines to Syria as part of the agreement.

 On May 19, 2022, the Israeli military said it activated its missile defences after wrongly identifying a danger near the Lebanon border.

 On May 20, 2022, an Israeli "aggression" launched from the Golan Heights and targeting southern sections of Damascus killed three individuals and inflicted minor material damage, according to the Syrian Ministry of Defense.

+In October 2023, the Tahrir al-Sham's clerics held prayers for a Palestinian victory in the Gaza war and said it celebrated Hamas' jihad while condemning its ties with Shiite-led Iran.
+The group expressed support for the right of the Palestinian people to reclaim their land.
+The rebel anti-Assad Syrian National Army (SNA), previously the Free Syrian Army (FSA), expressed sympathy for the Palestinian people in the Gaza Strip, comparing Israel's attacks in Gaza to Assad regime's attacks on rebel-held areas in Syria's Idlib Governorate.